scarpent/ledgerbil/README.md

 One thing that bothers me is the horrendous state of naming things and that dollars are assumed.
 My earlier life and financial software experience had me thinking in terms of dollars and investment shares and that has carried over here.
-I'd be interested in some day more accurately describing things more generically in terms of commodities and amounts, but, *phew,* that will be a lot of work.
+I'd be interested in someday more accurately describing things more generically in terms of commodities and amounts, but, *phew,* that will be a lot of work.

 The state of documentation for ledgerbil reflects my doubts on whether it will in fact be useful and used by others.
 I'd like to have great,